Function Basics and Parameter Passing

 return 0;

-}try_modify receives a copy of a (the parameter x), and modifying x does not affect the outer a.
-This might look like it "didn't work," but from another perspective — it also means the function won't accidentally modify the caller's data.
+}try_to_modify receives a copy of num (let's call it x).
+Modifying x does not affect the external num.
+While this might look like it "didn't work," look at it from another perspective: it means the function cannot accidentally modify the caller's data.
 This is a form of safety protection.

 Passing Pointers — Bypassing the Limitations of Pass-by-Value

-What if we genuinely need the function to modify the caller's variable?
+What if we actually need the function to modify the caller's variable?
 The answer is to pass the address (a pointer).
-Note that we are still passing by value here — it's just that the "value" is an address:
+Note that we are still technically passing by value—it's just that the "value" being passed is an address:

 #include <stdio.h>